-Action # Title Description Total Funds Contributing 1.1 Study DCP will provide all students a college-preparatory, common core standards-aligned academic program, including adopted textbooks and materials, enrichment, and student technology and access. \$3,100,000.00 No

-DCP EI Primero will continue to update inventory of Common Core-aligned instructional materials students will have the instructional materials necessary to support all students in achieving grade level proficiency.
+Action # Title Description Total Funds Contributing 1.1 Broad Course of Study standards-aligned academic program, including adopted textbooks and materials, enrichment, and student technology and access.
+DCP ARMS will continue to update inventory of Common Core-aligned instructional materials students will have the instructional materials necessary to support all students in achieving grade level proficiency.
 If DCP continues to purchase computer and technology equipment to ensure 21st-century classrooms then students will have access to instructional resources that will prepare them for their future.
 DCP will continue to provide student materials for low-income students, in order for low income students to have an increased ability to access the educational program and content.
-EI Primero will continue to offer CTE courses as well as AP classes, giving students a variety of college and career-readiness course options.EPHS will continue to offer courses that meet A-G requirements for all students in order to provide students with opportunities to achieve proficiency in all subject areas.
-These opportunities are expected to increase the percentage of students who graduate, graduate Career and College Ready, and CSU/UC eligible.
-1.2 College and Career Exploration and Readiness and Social-Emotional Learning: Advisory and College Seminar Program DCP EPHS will continue to participate in the AVID Advisory pilot for 9th and 10th grades, a research-based advisory program which prepares students to explore college and career readiness.
-AVID Advisory/CCR programming includes the following aspects: Social emotional competencies and wellness Career and College exploration College mindset and organization DCP EPHS will continue to provide college counseling and guidance to all students, including visiting college campuses. \$225,000.00 No 1.3 Professional Learning, Memberships and Collaboration DCP will provide classroom teachers and support staff with professional development so DCP staff will have better skills to deliver appropriate instruction that meet the needs of diverse learners.
+No Yes 1.2 College and Career Exploration and Readiness and Social-Emotional Learning: AVID Advisory Program DCP ARMS will continue to participate in the AVID Advisory pilot, a research-based advisory program which prepares students to explore college and career readiness.
+AVID Advisory/CCR programming includes the following aspects: Social emotional competencies and wellness Career and College exploration College mindset and organization \$14,960.00 Yes 1.3 Professional Learning, Memberships and Collaboration DCP will provide classroom teachers and support staff with professional development so DCP staff will have better skills to deliver appropriate instruction that meet the needs of diverse learners.
 Professional learning will also ensure that curriculum maps are based on standards-based learning progressions, and that they integrate ELD and literacy standards and include standards-based assessments.
-By providing targeted \$10,000.00 No professional development on mathematics, neurodiverse learners and emerging multilingual learners, then teacher skills and student interest and performance will improve.
+By providing targeted professional development on mathematics, neurodiverse learners and \$2,000.00 No Yes emerging multilingual learners, then teacher skills and student interest and performance will improve.
 School teams will be more effective in collaborating with peers to develop and implement rigorous and appropriately-scaffolded lessons for students.
 Professional learning in student assessment and learning progressions will also enable teachers to be more effective in identifying and implementing evidence-based strategies that support student learning.
 DCP plans to offer: Stipended time/substitute coverage professional development teachers.
 Professional learning focused on the new and existing curriculum, piloted/adopted curriculum using Common Core Professional learning in neurodiverse strategies and supports.
-Assessment Additional ongoing 1:1 and small group instructional coaching in Standards-Based Unit Planning and Intervention 1.4 Ethnic Studies Pathway DCP will continue to offer Ethnic Studies courses and continue to integrate diversity into course curriculums and instructional materials. \$5,000.00 Yes 1.5 Arts, Music & Enrichment DCP will continue to offer Art and Music courses, and will expand these offerings to provide more enrichment opportunities for students. \$35,000.00 Yes 1.6 Teacher Orientation, Induction, Instructional Coaching and Retention DCP will continue to offer onboarding for new teachers, including new staff orientations, instructional coaching, and support meetings throughout the year, then new hires will be more successful in their first year and return for their subsequent years of teaching.
-DCP will continue to offer an induction benefit to teachers with a preliminary credential who are in their second year at DCP, then more teachers will meet credential requirements and stay in teaching at DCP. \$34,000.00 No
+Assessment Additional ongoing 1:1 and small group instructional coaching in Standards-Based Unit Planning and Intervention Partnerships with AVID, Project Lead the Way (PLTW), Mathematics, Engineering, Elevate Tutoring, and SVE Elevate Summer Program and CSU.
+1.4 Arts, Music and Enrichment Enrichment- Physical Education (equipment, apparel, facilities and maintenance) Art (Digital art supplies, materials) STEAM/ PLTW- (supplies, curriculum, materials) \$27,000.00 Yes 1.5 Teacher Orientation, Induction, Instructional Coaching and Retention DCP will continue to offer onboarding for new teachers, including new staff orientations, instructional coaching, and support meetings throughout the year, then new hires will be more successful in their first year and return for their subsequent years of teaching.
+DCP will continue to offer an induction benefit to teachers with a preliminary credential who are in their second year at DCP, then more teachers will meet credential requirements and stay in teaching at DCP. \$68,740.00 No Yes